ProdatoAnalytics/jrs-rest-java-client/README.md

 result.getResponse.getHeaderString("Total-Count") // get Total-Count header
 ```

-If you are using the default exception handling approach, outlined in [Exception Handling] (#exception-handling), you need to be checking the `getStatus()` as no exceptions will be raised if there are errors.
+If you are using the default exception handling approach, outlined in [Exception Handling](#exception-handling), you need to be checking the `getStatus()` as no exceptions will be raised if there are errors.

 In your use of this REST client, you should create a session and reuse it as much as possible in your application.
 This will maintain a user session in the JasperReports Server until you log the session out, or there is no activity on the session for the session expiry time configured on the server.